zdravkov/kendo-docs/using-kendo-with-open-access.md

 ## Conclusions

-The OpenAccess ORM Visual Designer and Service Layer Generator make it extremely easy to get started working with KendoUI.
+The OpenAccess ORM Visual Designer and Service Layer Generator make it extremely easy to get started working with Kendo UI.
 In fact, we only had to write 1 line of server side code thanks to these great tools!

 You can see complete code sample in this [gist](https://gist.github.com/1755775).